BryantVaughn/OOP-Game-Show/README.md

 ### Style Changes

 **Transitions**: I added transitions to the display of correctly guessed phrase letters as well as the active state of the keyboard buttons.

+**Colors**: I changed the main colors around for the game board itself.
+I went with a tan background and dark blue/gray selections on top.